STUDENTS MAY SEARCH FROM A VARIETY OF STUDY ABROAD PROGRAMSAND APPLY TO TWO TYPES OF PROGRAM:

 The program involves a seminar, internship experience and the option of an independent research project or course elective.
 Washington Semester students earn a full semester of credit and can focus on one of several areas of study : American Politics, The Middle East & World Affairs, Global Economics & Business Foreign Policy, International Law and Organizations, Journalism, Justice & Law, Peace & Conflict Resolution and Transforming Communities.

-Students enroll at Caldwell College during this semester, but pay tuition at the American University rate and may use federal financial aid.
+Students enroll at Caldwell University during this semester, but pay tuition at the American University rate and may use federal financial aid.
 The program is open to second semester sophomores, juniors and seniors.
 Eligible students must submit two applications: the American University Application and the Caldwell Study Abroad Application .
 Scholarships may be available.